Shadowsocks vs VPN (What is the Difference + Recommendation)

 How Shadowsocks Works

-The process involves creating an encrypted connection between the Shadowsocks client on a local computer and the one running on the proxy server.
-Say, a virtual private server (VPS) that the user rents outside the country.
-Users can access this server by inputting its location and password within the Shadowsocks client.
+It creates an encrypted connection between your computer and the proxy server.
+You can access this server by entering its location and password in the Shadowsocks client.

 Benefits of Shadowsocks